Useful links:

 Rolleston Road, Burton In 1952 Gordon bought a detached house on Rolleston Road, Burton (left) for £3000 where the family lived until 1957.
 His mother had been in hospital since the start of the war and when in 1957 she came home the house was deemed too small.

-The next three years saw a series of moves to four bedroom houses in Burton, until a spell of ill heath, caused mainly by his war injury, left him jobless and he had to make do with less attractive accommodation.
-At this time his father and mother moved out and went to look after Horace's sister, May, at his mother's old bungalow in Stretton.
+The next three years saw a series of moves to four bedroom houses in Burton, until a spell of ill health, caused mainly by his war injury, left him jobless and he had to make do with less attractive accommodation.
+At this time his father and mother moved out and went to look after Horace's sister, May, at his mother's old bungalow in Stretton, Derbyshire.

 Hazel Hill Cottage, Lenham, Kent